ychetyrko/asceticdark/README.md

 ## Windows

-Copy all the files to the %HOMEPATH%\.vscode\extensions\asceticdark
+Copy all the files to the %HOMEPATH%/.vscode/extensions/asceticdark

 ## Mac